zrecore/cornerstone/README.md

 Please install the following vagrant plug-ins:

  * vagrant-fsnotify - forwards file system change events to the VM.
- * vagrant-linode - for Linode deployment (See Vagrantfile!)
+ * vagrant-linode - for Linode deployment.
  * vagrant-vbguest - Keeps the VM guest additions up to date on your VM boxes.

 Before provisioning this Vagrant box

-**EDIT THE DEFAULT MONGODB USER AND PASSWORD in `app/cornerstone-backend/setup/config.sh`**

 This Vagrant box runs on your machine at [192.168.33.10](192.168.33.10)

 Append an entry to your `/etc/hosts` file to give it a local domain name:

 ```
-192.168.33.11    local.cornerstone.com
+192.168.33.11    cornerstone.test
 ```

-Change `local.cornerstone.com` to whatever URL you want locally.
+Change `cornerstone.test` to whatever URL you want locally.

 Now, open up a shell, navigate to the `cornerstone/` directory, and run: